To convert the given galvanometer (of known resistance and figure of merit) into a voltmeter of desired range (say 0 to 3 V) and to verify the same.

 A galvanometer is a sensitive device which can detect the presence of very small current in a circuit of the order of 100 mA.
 Its working is based on the principle that a coil placed in a uniform magnetic field experiences a torque when an electric current is set up in it.
 This deflection of the coil is determined by a pointer attached to it, moving on a scale.
 The pointer lies in its neutral position in the middle of the scale when no current is flowing through it.
 Depending on the direction of the current, the pointer deflection is either to the right or the left.

 A galvanometer has low resistance and hence large current flows through it.
-Due to this, the current and potential difference across a conductor decreases.
+Due to this, the current and potential difference across a conductor decrease.
 Hence it cannot be used to measure the potential difference across a conductor.
-But, we can convert a galvanometer into a voltmeter by connecting a large resistance in series to the galvanometer.
+But we can convert a galvanometer into a voltmeter by connecting a large resistance in series to the galvanometer.
 This will ensure that the galvanometer draws very small current from the circuit.
 Hence, voltage measurement will not have much effect on the original circuit setup.

 Fig: Converted galvanometer